 June 27, 2025, 2:01 am | Read time: 4 minutes

-The son of our editor sometimes drinks non-alcoholic beer.
-What started innocuously turned out to be a surprisingly complex parenting question: How much symbolism is in a beer bottle?
+My son sometimes drinks non-alcoholic beer.
+What started harmlessly turned out to be a surprisingly complex parenting question: How much symbolism is in a beer bottle?
 And how does it shape children?
 A personal story about everyday rituals, parental intuition, and an insight.

 An Unusual Favorite Drink

-On our dinner table, there are sometimes two bottles of non-alcoholic beer—for my husband, me, and our son (3).
-He has shared our preference for non-alcoholic beer for some time now, which we previously found unproblematic.
-Friends or acquaintances seeing him sip from the bottle for the first time usually laugh and say they’ve never seen anything like it.
+On our dinner table, there are sometimes two bottles of non-alcoholic beer–for my husband, me, and our son (3).
+He has shared our preference for non-alcoholic beer for a while now–which used to seem unproblematic to us.
+Friends or acquaintances who see him sipping from the bottle for the first time usually laugh and say they’ve never seen anything like it.
 When he sips from a bottle of Erdinger 0.0 at a restaurant, we sometimes get puzzled looks.
-I am aware that non-alcoholic beer is not necessarily healthy.
-It can be high in calories, and many varieties contain added sugar.
-A recent study highlighted its effect on blood sugar, especially from non-alcoholic wheat and mixed beers.1 However, compared to classic soda, this aspect is hardly significant.
-So why shouldn’t I allow my child to occasionally take a sip of non-alcoholic beer?
-Just as other children are allowed to sip soda now and then?
+I know, of course, that non-alcoholic beer isn’t necessarily healthy.
+It’s sometimes very high in calories, and many varieties contain added sugar.
+A recent study pointed out its effect on blood sugar, especially from non-alcoholic wheat and mixed beers.1 Compared to classic soda, however, this aspect hardly matters.
+So why shouldn’t I allow my child to have a sip of non-alcoholic beer now and then?
+Just like other kids occasionally sip soda?

 Of course, we know that non-alcoholic beer can contain up to 0.5% alcohol by volume.
-It is not our son’s standard drink.
-On the other hand, common sense tells us that the effect of a few sips of non-alcoholic beer can never be the same as accidentally drinking eggnog.
-Any fruit juice that has been in the fridge a bit too long contains at least as much alcohol through fermentation as a bottle of non-alcoholic beer.
+It’s also not our son’s standard drink.
+On the other hand, common sense says that the effect of a few sips of non-alcoholic beer can never be the same as accidentally drinking eggnog.
+Any fruit juice that’s been in the fridge a bit too long contains at least as much alcohol through fermentation as a bottle of non-alcoholic beer.
 The same goes for fermented foods like sauerkraut or kefir.
-And wasn’t malt beer, with its 2.0% alcohol by volume, once a typical children’s drink?
+And wasn’t malt beer with its 2.0% alcohol by volume once a typical children’s drink?

 What’s Inside?
 Between Soda and Non-Alcoholic Beer

-I understand that children should grow up as alcohol-free as possible.
+I’m aware that children should grow up as alcohol-free as possible.
 The so-called “0.0% beers” contain no measurable alcohol.
-Legally, they are considered alcohol-free and harmless regarding alcohol consumption.
-They also contain some minerals like potassium, magnesium, or sodium, similar to isotonic sports drinks.
+Legally, they are considered non-alcoholic and harmless regarding alcohol consumption.
+They also contain some minerals like potassium, magnesium, or sodium–similar to isotonic sports drinks.

-Children want to try everything their parents consume.
-This doesn’t mean we would give him a sip of wine or spirits just because we drink it—that’s out of the question.
-It’s not about a fundamental “He wants, so he gets,” but about giving him a sense of community and equal treatment.
+Kids just want to try everything their parents consume.
+That doesn’t mean we’d give him a sip of wine or schnapps because we drink it ourselves–that’s completely out of the question.
+It’s not about a fundamental “He wants it, so he can have it,” but about giving him a sense of community and equal treatment.

 The Social Context: What Do Others Think?

-Because a soda does not have the same symbolic meaning as beer, I realized over time what is problematic about our approach: treating non-alcoholic beer like soda.
-Although it may be comparable to soda in terms of health effects, it conveys a completely different image.
+Because a soda doesn’t have the same symbolic meaning as beer, I also realized over time what was problematic about our handling: treating non-alcoholic beer like soda.
+Although non-alcoholic beer may be comparable to soda in terms of health effects, it conveys a completely different image.

 This feeling, which I now share, has good reasons.
 Beer is associated with adult beverages and alcohol consumption.
 Even if the beer my son drinks contains no ethanol, it remains visually, tastefully, and socially a “beer.”
 The puzzled looks from others reflect this discomfort: A child with a beer bottle instinctively seems inappropriate to them.